egorpol/audiospylt/README.md

 ![AudioSpylt Logo](./logo.png)

+## Important Resources

+- Slides and audio examples from the 23rd GMTH Congress talk can be found in the `gmth` folder.
+- Demo notebooks are located in the main folder and include:
+  - `showcase_bayle.ipynb`
+  - `showcase_noanoa.ipynb`
+  - `showcase_parm.ipynb`

 # AudioSpylt

 > **Note**: This package is currently under development.
 The provided version should be treated as an alpha release.